-The Trust is well positioned from a financial risk perspective with the majority of its counter party exposure to Wesfarmers Limited (A- S&P rating, A3 Moody's rating).
-The Trust's assets comprise a geographically diverse portfolio of large format retail properties, generally with long-term leases in place, 97.8 per cent leased at 30 June 2021 with a portfolio WALE of 4.2 years.
+The Trust is well-positioned from a financial risk perspective with the majority of its counterparty exposure being to Wesfarmers Limited (A- S&P rating, A3 Moody's rating).
+The Trust's assets comprise a geographically diverse portfolio of large format retail properties, generally with long-term leases in place, 97.5 per cent leased at 30 June 2022 and with a portfolio WALE of 3.9 years.

-The Trust's capital structure (preferred gearing range 20 to 30 per cent) takes into account the dynamics of the property investment portfolio, and the lease terms of each asset.
-The Trust actively seeks to diversify its sources of debt funding, currently through two domestic banks, one international bank and via the domestic medium term note market.
+The Trust's capital structure (preferred gearing range of 20 to 30 per cent) takes into account the dynamics of the property investment portfolio, and the lease terms of each asset.
+The Trust actively seeks to diversify its sources of debt funding, currently through two domestic banks, one international bank and via the domestic medium-term note market.

-As at 30 June 2021, the Trust had a portfolio of 74 properties, limiting the financial impact of vacancies or decline in rent for any particular property.
+As at 30 June 2022, the Trust had a portfolio of 73 properties, limiting the financial impact of vacancies or decline in rent for any particular property.
 The key economic risk for the Trust relates to interest rate movements, the impact of this on property capitalisation rates, and the cost of debt funding.
-All investment proposals are evaluated in relation to longer term return objectives, which take into account interest rate cycles.
+All investment proposals are evaluated in relation to longer term return objectives, which consider interest rate cycles.
 The interest rate impact on debt funding is managed with Board approved levels of interest rate hedging.